DragonRidersUnite/book/src/02-player-movement.md

 Wow!
 That was a lot of explaination for two measly lines of code.
 But I'm telling ya', they're two really important lines of code when it comes to game programming.

-Them, finally, we change the `x` and `y` value for the dragon sprite to be the value stored in `args.state` so that we can actually make use of that value instead of our hard-coded position before.
+Then, finally, we change the `x` and `y` value for the dragon sprite to be the value stored in `args.state` so that we can actually make use of that value instead of our hard-coded position before.

 ## Checking for Input